ranjithkvivekanandan/google-auth/Readme.md

 Setup
 You'll first have to set up Google Apps as a SAML identity provider (IdP) for AWS.
 There are tasks to be performed on both the Google Apps and the Amazon sides.

-Installation
-You can install quite easily via pip, if you want to have it on your local system:

 # For basic installation
+You can install quite easily via python, pip, if you want to have it on your local system:

+To get AWS STS token using gsuite credential we have execute the script. to execute the python script we have ensure python and required library. the below step will help you install the application.

+the below command are used in ubuntu OS.

+localhost$ sudo apt install python

 localhost$ sudo pip install -r requirement.txt

 # Run the below command from your local machine

-#Native Python

-You will be prompted to supply each parameter
+Once you installed above application, clone the repositroy.

+go to cloned repository

+localhost$ cd /google-auth

+Execute the __init__.py file as mentioned below.

-Execute python __init__.py -u username
+localhost$ python __init__.py -u username

+it will prompt you to provide email details and password.

 usage: python __init__.py -u username  [-h] [-u USERNAME] [-I IDP_ID] [-S SP_ID] [-R REGION]